tdefise/Docker_NginxAccessDenied/README.md

 - Maintain an Nginx webserver
 - Secure an Nginx webserver
 - Gain experience with Docker
+- Perform some research on how a website is loaded by a browser
+- Map security measures to OWASP Top 10 Project

 ## Updates
 - 19 December 2018 : Enabled "gzip module".